juankisuelamartin/juankisuelamartin/README.md

 - **Software Development Intern at Capgemini (May 2024 - Nov 2024)**
   - **Location**: Madrid, Spain (Hybrid)
   - **Responsibilities**:
-    - Utilizing standard market technologies and a layered SOA model based on the Devonfw technology stack.
+    - Use of standard market technologies and a layered SOA model based on the Devonfw technology stack.
-    - Implementing backend technologies like Spring Boot, JPA, Maven, and frontend technologies such as Angular, React, and Vue.js.
+    - Implementation with technologies such as Spring Boot, JPA, Maven in the backend and Angular/React/Vue.js in the frontend.
-    - Developing microservices and microfrontends.
+    - Development based on microservices and microfrontends.
-    - Managing continuous integration/continuous deployment services and static code analysis.
+    Continuous integration/continuous deployment services and static code analysis.
-    - Employing DevOps tools and techniques for deployment automation (Docker, Kubernetes, Jenkins).
+    - Use of DevOps techniques and tools for deployment automation (Docker, Kubernetes, Jenkins).
-    - Implementing Scrum techniques for project progress control and monitoring.
+    - Implementation of Scrum techniques for project progress control and monitoring.

 - **Software Engineer Capgemini (Dic 2024 - Present)**
----
+  Backend process and functionality development for an insurance-sector company.

+  - Design and development of applications based on batch processing (Spring Batch), microservices (Spring Boot), and CRUD operations for relational databases (Spring Data REST, JPA).
+  - Implementation of cloud services in Azure (Data Lake Storage, Azure SQL) and AWS (S3 Bucket).
+  - Design and specification of RESTful APIs using Swagger and OpenAPI.
+  - Development of unit and integration tests with JUnit and Mockito.
+  - Investigation and resolution of production incidents through log analysis and monitoring with Dynatrace and Elasticsearch.

 ### 🏆 Awards and Recognitions